Luciano L'Abate: Lectures

-Dr. L'Abate lectured extensively in Australia, Canada, New Zealand, Japan, Germany, Spain, and Italy.
+L'Abate lectured extensively in Australia, Canada, New Zealand, Japan, Germany, Spain, and Italy.
 He gave workshops in many states of the Union, Australia, Canada, and New Zealand.
-Visiting professor to American and foreign institutions: in 1991 at the University of Santiago de Campostella (Spain) in May, in July 1991 at the University of British Columbia in Vancouver (Canada), In August 1991 he was the keynote speaker for the German National Conference in Developmental Psychology at the University of Cologne, and lectured at the University of Munich, University of Padova, and the Center for the Family in Treviso (Italy) in September of the same year.
+Visiting professor to American and foreign institutions: in 1991 at the University of Santiago de Campostella (Spain) in May, in July 1991 at the University of British Columbia in Vancouver (Canada), In August 1991, he was the keynote speaker for the German National Conference in Developmental Psychology at the University of Cologne, and lectured at LMU Munich, the University of Padua, and the Center for the Family in Treviso (Italy) in September of the same year.

 In 1992 invited Keynote Speaker for the 10th Anniversary Conference of the Japanese Association of Family Psychology at Showa Women's University (Tokyo), giving additional workshops on prevention for the Yasuda Life Welfare Foundation of Japan, and one workshop on “Love and Intimacy” for the Tokyo Family Therapy Institute.
 Invited to lecture at the Universities of Bari and Padova (Italy) in July 1994 and as keynote speaker for the Second International Congress of Family Psychology.
 In November 1994 keynote speaker for the annual conference of the Penn Council on Relationships, formerly the Philadelphia Marriage Council.
 In May 1996 lectured at the Universities of Urbino, Rome, Catholic University of Milan, Padua, and Bari.
 In October 1999, he lectured at the Catholic University of Milan, the Scientific Institute “La Nostra Famiglia” in Lecco, and the Universities of Bari and Padua.
 In October 2000, he lectured and gave workshops to mental health organizations and educational institutions in Warsaw, Kraków, Lublin, Poznan, and Rzeszow, Poland.